bongiozzo/musica_mustdie/output/band_clepsydra.md

 # Clepsydra

+prog-power

-Дискография
+## Дискография

-"Pieces from the Hologram" 1991, Progressive "Hologram" 1991, Progressive
+### "Pieces from the Hologram" 1991, Progressive

+Fleeting Moments
+Fading Clouds Of Time
+New Day (Part One)
+Steve And Jane

+### "Hologram" 1991, Progressive

-"Fly Man" 1993, Progressive
+### "Fly Man" 1993, Progressive

+Fly Man
+Moonshine On Heights
+New Day (Part One)
+Fly Man (instrumental)

-"More Grains of Sand" 1994, Progressive
+### "More Grains of Sand" 1994, Progressive

+The First Grain (Setting The Hour Glass) (0:45) Moonshine On Heights (7:13)
+Birthday Party (7:17)
+Eagles (5:55)
+Hold Me Tight (3:18)
+No Place For Flowers (8:04):-i)Darkness-ii)The Return Of The Light The Outermost Bounds (2:54)
+Fly Man (4:10)
+The River In Your Eyes (8:45)
+Grain Dance (2:05)
+The Prisoner's Victory (7:15)
+Vienna (4:40)
+The Last Grain (You Can Always Turn The Hour Glass Again) (1:21)

-"Fears" 1997, Progressive
+### "Fears" 1997, Progressive

+1)  Soaked  9.02
+2)  The Missing Spark  9.02
+3)  Into My Cartoon  4.08
+4)  The Age Of Glass  5.53
+5)  Fearless  3.57
+6)  Daisies In The Sunshine  2.31
+7)  The Cloister  5.46
+8)  The Nineteenth Hole  8.42
+9)  Sweet Smelling Wood  2.46
+10)  Fear  10.53

+Aluisio Maggini - vocals
+Marco Cerulli - guitars and sax
+Philip Hubert - keyboards
+Andy Thommen - bass
+Pietro Duca - drums and percussions

-"Alone" 2001, Progressive
+### "Alone" 2001, Progressive

+1/2/3/Tuesday Night
+4/5/6/Travel Of Dream
+7/The Return
+8/The Father
+9/10/Alone
+11/The Nest
+12/God or Beggar
+13/End Of Tuesday

 ## Отношения с другими группами